Tiger-Du/SE-PINN/README.md

 ### Documentation

-A Jupyter notebook is available for reference in the `docs` folder as well as on Google Colab and nbviewer.
+A Jupyter notebook is available for reference in the `docs` folder as well as through Google Colab and nbviewer.

 __Google Colab__ (_Interactive_):